Star Wars Font

 Starkiller Font

 Starkiller Font is a futuristic typeface designed by Pixel Sagas.
 This Star Wars typeface has some similarities to the font originally used in Saga’s first movie but is inspired by the video game Star Wars Force Unleashed.
-In fact, its name refers to the main character of the game, Garen Marek.
+Its name refers to the main character of the game, Garen Marek.

 Featuring the curves and thickness of its letters, the Star Wars font can be very useful for creating eye-catching designs.
 The font pack also includes some Star Wars symbols you’re sure to love.